-On July 5, 2016, the Partnership purchased a 50% membership interest in Carnero Gathering from SN Midstream for an initial payment of approximately \$37.0 million and the assumption of remaining capital commitments to Carnero Gathering, estimated at approximately \$7.4 million as of the date of the acquisition.
-The membership interests acquired constitute 50% of the outstanding membership interests in Carnero Gathering.
-The remaining 50% membership interests of Carnero Gathering are owned by an affiliate of Targa Resources Corp. ("Targa").
-During the year ended December 31, 2016, the Partnership made approximately \$3.3 million of capital contributions to the joint venture.
-Prior to the sale, SN Midstream had invested approximately \$26.0 million in the Carnero Gathering was valued at approximately \$13.0 million.
-This amount is being amortized over the contract term of fifteen years and decreases earnings from Carnero Gathering.
-As part of the Carnero Gathering transaction, the Partnership is required to pay SN Midstream a monthly earnout based upon gas received at Carnero Gathering's receipt points from SN Catarina and gas delivered by other producers and processing by Carnero Processing, which will begin in 2017.
-This earnout is considered as contingent consideration and its estimated fair value of \$4.3 million was recorded on the balance sheet as a deferred liability as of December 31, 2016.
+In July 2016, we completed the Carnero Gathering Transaction pursuant to which we acquired from Sanchez Energy a 50% interest in Carnero Gathering, a joint venture that is 50% owned and operated by Targa, for an initial payment of approximately \$37.0 million and the assumption of remaining capital commitments to Carnero Gathering, estimated at approximately \$7.4 million as of the acquisition date.
+During the year ended December 31, 2017, the Partnership made approximately \$5.4 million of capital contributions to Carnero Gathering.
+Prior to the sale, Sanchez Energy, though a wholly owned subsidiary, had invested approximately \$26.0 million in Carnero Gathering.
+The fair value of the intangible asset for the contractual customer relationship related to Carnero Gathering was valued at approximately \$13.0 million.
+This amount is being amortized over a contract term of fifteen years and decreases earnings from Carnero Gathering.

+As part of the Carnero Gathering Transaction, we are required to pay Sanchez Energy an earnout based on natural gas received above a threshold volume and tariff at Carnero Gathering's delivery points from Sanchez Energy and other producers.
+This earnout is considered as contingent consideration and its estimated fair value of \$6.4 million was recorded on the balance sheet as a deferred liability as of December 31, 2017.
+No earnout payments were made in the year ended December 31, 2017.

-As of December 31, 2016, the Partnership has paid approximately \$40.3 million for the Carnero Gathering transaction related to the initial payment and contributed capital.
+As of December 31, 2017, the Partnership has paid approximately \$46.2 million for the Carnero Gathering Transaction related to the initial payment and contributed capital.
 The Partnership has accounted for this investment as an equity method investment.
 Targa is the operator of the joint venture and has significant influence with respect to the normal day-to-day construction and operating decisions.
 We have included the investment balance in the "Equity investments" caption in our consolidated balance sheet.
-The Partnership recorded earnings of approximately \$2.8 million in equity investments from Carnero Gathering, which was offset by \$0.4 million related to the amortization of the contractual customer intangible asset for year ended December 31, 2016.
+For the year ended December 31, 2017, the Partnership recorded earnings of approximately \$6.6 million in equity investments from Carnero Gathering, which was offset by \$0.9 million related to the amortization of the contractual customer intangible asset.
 We have included these equity method earnings in the "Earnings from equity investments" line within the consolidated statements of operations.
-Cash distributions of approximately \$3.0 million were received during the year ended December 31, 2016.
+Cash distributions of approximately \$7.6 million were received during the year ended December 31, 2017.

-On November 22, 2016, the Partnership purchased a 50% membership interest in Carnero Processing from SN Midstream for an initial payment of approximately \$55.5 million and the assumption of remaining capital commitments to Carnero Processing, estimated at approximately \$24.5 million as of the date of the acquisition.
-The remaining 50% membership interests of Carnero Processing are owned by an affiliate of Targa.
-During the year ended December 31, 2016, the Partnership made approximately \$10.5 million of capital contributions to the joint venture.
-Prior to the sale, SN Midstream had invested approximately \$48.0 million in the Carnero Processing joint venture.
+In November 2016, we completed the Carnero Processing Transaction pursuant to which we acquired from Sanchez Energy a 50% interest in Carnero Processing, a joint venture that is 50% owned and operated by Targa, for aggregate cash consideration of approximately \$55.5 million and the assumption of remaining capital contribution commitments to Carnero Processing, estimated at approximately \$24.5 million as of the date of acquisition.
+During the year ended

+December 31, 2017, the Partnership made approximately \$8.2 million of capital contributions to the joint venture.
+Prior to the sale, Sanchez Energy, though a wholly owned subsidiary, had invested approximately \$48.0 million in Carnero Processing.